-At June 30, 2020, the Authority reported an asset of \$2,395,231 for its proportionate share of the net pension asset.
-The Net Pension Asset was measured as of December 31, 2019, and the Total Pension Asset used to calculate the Net Pension Asset was determined by an actuarial valuation as of December 31, 2018 rolled forward to December 31, 2019.
+At June 30, 2020, the Authority reported an asset of \$2,395,231 for its proportionate share of the net pension liability.
+The Net Pension Liability was measured as of December 31, 2019, and the Total Pension Liability used to calculate the Net Pension Liability (Asset) was determined by an actuarial valuation as of December 31, 2018 rolled forward to December 31, 2019.
 No material changes in assumptions or benefit terms occurred between the actuarial valuation date and the measurement date.
-The Authority's proportion of the Net Pension Asset was based on the Authority's share of contributions to the pension plan relative to contributions of all participating employers.
-At December 31, 2019, the Authority's proportion was .074%, which was a increase of .001% from its proportion measured as of December 31, 2018.
+The Authority's proportion of the Net Pension Liability (Asset) was based on the Authority's share of contributions to the pension plan relative to contributions of all participating employers.
+At December 31, 2019, the Authority's proportion was .074%, which was an increase of .001% from its proportion measured as of December 31, 2018.